ZiCog/parallax-scrape/README.md

 parallax-scrape
 ===============

-Download a forum page from forums.parallax.com and extract posts as plain text.
+node.js program to Download a forum page from forums.parallax.com and extract posts as plain text.

 Install
 -------